CandyyPL/cybersec-notes/htb-academy-notes.md

 ...SNIP...
 ```

 As we can see, this time, we get the full HTTP request and response.
-The request simply sent GET / HTTP/1.1 along with the Host, User-Agent and Accept headers.
-In return, the HTTP response contained the HTTP/1.1 401 Unauthorized, which indicates that we do not have access over the requested resource, as we will see in an upcoming section.
-Similar to the request, the response also contained several headers sent by the server, including Date, Content-Length, and Content-Type.
-Finally, the response contained the response body in HTML, which is the same one we received earlier when using cURL without the -v flag.
+The request simply sent **GET / HTTP/1.1** along with the **Host**, **User-Agent** and **Accept** headers.
+In return, the HTTP response contained the **HTTP/1.1 401 Unauthorized**, which indicates that we do not have access over the requested resource, as we will see in an upcoming section.
+Similar to the request, the response also contained several headers sent by the server, including **Date**, **Content-Length**, and **Content-Type**.
+Finally, the response contained the response body in HTML, which is the same one we received earlier when using cURL without the **-v** flag.